 The video below demonstrates what happens to the field and electrode measurements as an object flies by an insulating pod.

 An intutive use for our active electrosensing robot is to explore unknown underwater environments.
 There are plenty of techniques developed for vision and sonar, however our induced voltage pertubations does not fit either of these categories.
 Rather than abstracting and correlating the voltage pertubation with specific objects (see Statistical Object Identification) we stay exclusively in the voltage domain.
 The assumption is that every object will have a particular voltage profile; and thus searching for the areas that are unqiue in each profile will help us localize objects more easily.
 The question that we ask is how do we optimally maximize our time in the regions that will yield more salient information given that we don't know where our objects are ahead of time.
-We use bayesian filters, fisher information as well as ergonomic to try to answer our question.
+We use Bayesian filters, Fisher information as well as ergodicity to try to answer our question.

 Simple reactive control algorithms can be applied to the sensorPod to navigate through cluttered underwater environment.
 Shown below is a point of vision (POV) shot of the sensorPod navigating through a simulated cluttered environment using electrosense.
 The sensorPod moves autonomously with a single goal to traverse the tank from one end to the other.
 The VU meter on the side shows the electric signals on the left and right-hand sides of the sensorPod.
 The sensorPod tries to balance the electric signals on two sides to avoid obstacles.